EmmanuelDemey/eslint-plugin-angular/docs/no-cookiestore.md

     // invalid
     $cookieStore.get('favoriteMeal'); // error: Since Angular 1.4, the $cookieStore service is depreacted.
 Please use now the $cookies service.

+## Version

+This rule was introduced in eslint-plugin-angular 0.3.0

 ## Links

 * [Rule source](../rules/no-cookiestore.js)